Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Parallelogram uniform covering

 \subsection{Disjoint paths}

 In this subsection we prove Lemma \ref{lem:disjoint-paths}.
-The idea is to show that for a path restricted to be close to another (deterministic) path for a while, its weight is unlikely to be small (compared to that of a geodesic with the same end points).
-We then use the FKG inequality to move from a deterministic path to a geodesic. \begin{lemma} For sufficiently small $c_0>0$, there is $c_1>0$, such that for large enough $l$ and any $r\in\Z$, we have
+The idea is to show that for a path restricted to be close to another (deterministic) path for a while, its passage time is unlikely to be small (compared to that of a geodesic with the same endpoints).
+We then use the FKG inequality to move from a deterministic path to a geodesic. \begin{lemma} For sufficiently small $c_0>0$, there is $c_1>0$, such that for $l\in\N$ large enough (depending on $c_0$) and any $r\in\Z$, we have

-\end{lemma} \begin{proof} Take $u=\langle -\lfloor c_0^{3/2}l \rfloor, 0\rangle$ and $v=\langle l+\lfloor c_0^{3/2}l \rfloor, r'\rangle$, where $r'$ is the number in $\lfloor c_0l^{2/3}\rfloor \Z$ with $r\le r'\le r+c_0l^{2/3}$.
+\end{lemma} \begin{proof} Take $u=\langle -\lfloor c_0^{3/2}l \rfloor, 0\rangle$ and $v=\langle l+\lfloor c_0^{3/2}l \rfloor, r'\rangle$, where $r'$ is the number in $\lfloor c_0l^{2/3}\rfloor \Z$ with $r\le r'< r+\lfloor c_0l^{2/3}\rfloor$.
 Note that

-By Proposition \ref{t:seg-to-seg}, we have for some constant $C>0$.
-We also claim that for $l$ sufficiently large.
+By Proposition \ref{t:seg-to-seg}, we have where $C>0$ is a universal constant.
+We also claim that for $l$ sufficiently large,

-for some $C'>0$.
-When $l^{-2/3}|r|>C''$ for some $C''$ depending on $C'$, \eqref{eq:max-small-seg1} is by \eqref{e:mean}.
-When $l^{-2/3}|r|\le C''$, for each $l$ there are at most $3C''/c_0$ possible numbers $r'$ can take.
+for some small universal constant $c_2>0$.
+Let $C'>0$ be a large enough universal constant.
+When $l^{-2/3}|r|>C'$, \eqref{eq:max-small-seg1} follows from \eqref{e:mean}.
+When $l^{-2/3}|r|\le C'$, for each $l$ there are at most $3C'/c_0$ possible numbers $r'$ can take.
 For each of them, by Theorem \ref{thm:profile-a2} the corresponding $T_{u,v}$ after rescaling converges (as $l\to\infty$) to one point of the Airy$_2$ process, whose law is given by the GUE Tracy-Widom distribution.
-Thus \eqref{eq:max-small-seg1} follows since the GUE Tracy-Widom distribution has negative expectation.
-By choosing $c_0$ sufficiently small we complete the proof. \end{proof} For the next lemma, as above we denote $T_{u,v}^* = T_{u,v}-\xi(v)$ for any vertices $u\le v \in \Z^2$. \begin{lemma} For $l,M\in\N$, and any $r_0,\ldots,r_M \in \Z$ such that $|r_0-r_M|<M^{5/6}l^{2/3}$, we have
+Thus \eqref{eq:max-small-seg1} (for $l$ large enough) follows since the GUE Tracy-Widom distribution has negative expectation.
+By choosing $c_0$ such that $2Cc_0^{1/2}<c_2/2$ and letting $c_1=c_2/2$, we complete the proof. \end{proof} For the next lemma, as before we denote $T_{u,v}^\bu = T_{u,v}-\xi(v)$ for any vertices $u\le v$. \begin{lemma} For $l,M\in\N$ and any $r_0,\ldots,r_M \in \Z$, we have

-for some absolute constants $c,C>0$, when $l$ is large enough. \end{lemma} \begin{proof} In this proof we let $C,c>0$ be large and small enough constants, and their values can change from line to line.
+for some universal constants $c,C>0$, when $l$ is large enough. \end{lemma} \begin{proof} In this proof we let $c,C>0$ denote small and large enough universal constants, and their values can change from line to line.